XJoseAntonioX/XJoseAntonioX/README.md

 ## About me 🧑‍💻
-My name is José Antonio, I'm an apassionate data scientist who is constantly learning and looking for new projects to apply his knowledge and generate a great impact.
+My name is José Antonio, I am a passionate data scientist who is constantly learning and looking for new projects to apply his knowledge and generate a great impact.
 I have had experience regarding data analysis aspects and development of machine learning models but I am aware that there is something new to learn each day 📈.

 🎓  Currently studying Data Science and Mathematics at the university Tecnológico de Monterrey
 🌱  I'm on track for learning more about Artificial Intelligence, Machine Learning and Time Series.